 However, Modern.js uses a locked version dependency method (non-automatic upgrade) for Rspack.
 Due to differences in release cycles, the version of Rspack integrated into Modern.js may be behind the latest version of Rspack.

-When Rspack is enabled for building through dev / build, the current version of Rspack used in the framework will be printed automatically:
+When Rspack is enabled for building through dev / build, the current version of Rspack used in the framework will be printed automatically when debugging mode is turned on:

 You can override Rspack to a specific version using the capbilities provided by package managers such as pnpm, yarn, npm.

-For example, if you are using pnpm, you can update the Rspack version with overrides
+For example, if you are using pnpm, you can override the Rspack version with overrides.
+Assume that the version of Rspack needs to be specified as 0.7.5:

 {